Standards are absolutely critical when you are developing a medical device.

 You need to understand why these standards are important when developing your product for your regulatory submission.
 You need to know what they are and understanding how to incorporate them as part of your design and development process at the beginning rather at the end.

 Today's guest Leo Eisner from Eisner Safety Consultants is a leading expert in medical device safety standards.
 He even has built a database to help you navigate the process.
-I encourage you to take a look.

 Leo has over thirty years of experience in product safety and is a leading speaker and author when it comes to medical device safety.
 He knows quality systems, knows how to audit and test.
 He has recently released the “Standards Reconnaissance Database” so that medical companies can leverage his expertise.

 Some highlights of this episode include:

 - Why should I care about standards regarding my medical device

 - Standard IEC-60601

 - Benefits of standards

 - Classifying your product, drafting a test plan, checking against standards

 Leo’s best recommendation when it comes to standards is to know your product well enough to know what standards apply early in the development process - from there you’ll know how much preparation and testing it will take.